 The Redox Engine platform allows you to access and interact with a wide variety of healthcare-related data via a consistent, normalized, REST-inspired API.
-Our platform is based on a truly standardized data model and format and uses HTTPS communication with JSON to allow you to securely and conveniently build the next generation of innovative healthcare applications.
+Our platform is based on a truly standardized format and uses HTTPS communication with JSON to allow you to securely and conveniently build the next generation of innovative healthcare applications.
 Our JSON format organizes information into predefined data models based on the type of data you need to send or receive.

-Each Data Model can have multiple events underneath it, based on the types of events or queries that generate the message.
-PatientAdmin, for example, has many, many event types, of which we support quite a few.
-For each Event, the Data Model may look a little different, as different information is passed from the EHR depending on the event that took place.
+Each data model can have multiple supported event types based on the event triggers or queries that generate the message.
+PatientAdmin, for example, has many, many event types.
+For each event, the Data Model may look a little different, as different information is passed from the EHR depending on the event or query that took place.